stefaniuk/link-capture-browser-extension/docs/prd.md

 The system shall capture the URL of the active page, where Chrome permissions and page type allow access.

+Notes:

+- The page URL is mandatory for every payload sent to the backend.
+- If the page URL cannot be read, the capture attempt shall fail explicitly with a documented failure reason, for example `url_unavailable`, and no payload shall be submitted.

 ### FR5.
 Capture Title

 The system shall capture the page title as part of the payload where it is available.